 If you are not quite ready to invest in a light box, the window method is an alternative solution.
 You simply tape your printed pattern on a bright window, position your fabric on top of it.
 Then you trace the pattern using either an air erasable pen, heat/water erasable pen or a pencil.

 This method uses carbon paper that can often be found at your local fabric store.
 It comes in different colors to best suit your project.
 First, you place your fabric down on a hard surface and then lay the carbon paper on top of it and then lay the printed pattern on the very top.
 Trace the pattern using a sharp pencil.
 When done, the image will then be transferred to your fabric.

-Other transfer methods include using Stabilizer Fabric Method, Printable Water Soluble Stabilizers, and the Iron-On Pencil Method.
+Other transfer methods include using Stabilizer Fabric Method and the Iron-On Pencil Method.

 So now that you know how to transfer a pattern, are you ready to get started?!
 Here's where you can find all of my digital embroidery patterns.